sanfinity-Iot/openremote/User-Guide:-Manager-APIs.md

 * ClientId: any thing you like

 #### Note
-It's important that the `ClientId` in the topic matches the one in the MQTT credentials.
+It's important that the `clientId` in the following topics matches the one in the MQTT credentials.

 ### Subscriptions
 #### [AssetEvents](https://github.com/openremote/openremote/blob/master/model/src/main/java/org/openremote/model/asset/AssetEvent.java)